diazrenata/diazrenata/README.md

 ### Hi there!

-This is a repo for my personal website & github profile, currently in progress!
+See here for my personal website: https://diazrenata.github.io/home/